Ready to experience the very best that winter in Paris has to offer? If so then you’ve come to the right place.

 Truth be told though, I’ve never traveled without travel insurance and don’t think you should either – especialy since I think we’ve all had plans drastically change because of the pandemic.

 Therefore, find an insurance agency that covers travel changes related to COVID-19, like my two all-time faves

 I’m gonna be straight with you – winter in Paris is not entirely dry.
 There will be plenty of days of rain and possibly (or hopefully!) snow.
 After all, this is Europe people!

 Anyway, on average Paris has 10 – 14 wet days per month during the winter.
 So, while you should definitely pack warmer clothes, it’s also a good idea to plan for rain and wet ground conditions.

-Paris is also mainly flat, with only a few higher ground areas around Montmartre district.
+Paris is also mainly flat, with only a few higher-ground areas around the Montmartre district.
 So if you’re planning on spending a lot of time there, the temperature may be a little lower due to the increase in wind chill.

 However the weather will probably be fairly similar to the rest of Paris, but it always pays to be prepared.